sidravic/sidravic.github.io/_posts/2020-02-27-Cheatsheet.md

 2. Find the variance of all the activations
 3. We normalize the value that is `(values - mean / standard deviation)`
 4. Scale and shift where we add a bias term and another variable like a bias term which is multipled instead of adding.
 Hence `scaled`
+5. It's a used in continuous parameters.
+It's a form of regularization.
+6.

 <br>
 <br>